rlingineni/airppt/samples/readme.md

 1. Generate your HTML/CSS files using AirPPT.
 Read instructions [here](https://github.com/rlingineni/airppt)

 2. Checkout this [getting started](https://electronjs.org/docs/tutorial/first-app) guide with electron, if you've never used it before.

-Replace the path to `index.html` in `main.js` with the with one AirPPT generated
+Replace the path to `index.html` in your Electron app's `main.js` with the with the new index file AirPPT generated

-3. Update the window settings for absolutely positioned items:
+3. Update the window settings to match an absolutely positioned coordinate system:

 ```
  win = new BrowserWindow({width: 1200, height: 720})